timfayz/authentic-linux/README.md

 # c. if you want to set hardware clock manually
 hwclock --set [--utc] --date='16:25' # or --date='2020-08-05 16:25:59'
 #    repeat b.
+# d. if you want to set system clock manually
+date --date='16:25' # or --date='2020-08-05 16:25:59'
+#    repeat a.
+# e. if you want to set system clock from internet
+xbps-install openntpd
+ln -s /etc/sv/openntpd /var/service/
+#    done; now ntpd daemon is running; repeat a.
 ```